pedrorouremalta/f5-backup/README.md

     SCPKEY="/shared/scripts/f5-backup/mykeys/f5user"
     SCPREMOTEDIR="/home/f5user/"
     ```
-6. To encrypt the UCS file configure the PASSPHRASE variable inside the script (if left blank the UCS will be not encrypted);
+6. To encrypt the UCS file configure the *PASSPHRASE* variable inside the script (if left blank the UCS will be not encrypted);

-7. Test the script (using DEBUG=1, inside the script) ;
+7. Test the script (using *DEBUG=1*, inside the script) ;
     ```
     ./f5-backup.sh
     ```

     **Note:** If trying to create an encrypted UCS file, use the root user to execute the script (https://cdn.f5.com/product/bugtracker/ID791365.html)

 8. Create an iCall script which will execute the "f5-backup.sh" script:
     ```
     tmsh create sys icall script backup